powsybl/powsybl-open-rao/docs/castor/linear-problem/core-problem-filler.md

 with $A(r,s')$ the setpoint of the last range action on the same element as $r$ but a state preceding $s$.
 If none such range actions exists, then $A(r,s') = \alpha_{0}(r)$

-### Definition of the relative setpoint variations of the RangeActions
-This constraint writing depends on the pst modelization (see )

 <br>